 10. The British Museum, London - Perhaps London's greatest museum (although it's not short of competition), you could spend a day lost in the treasures at the British Museum.
 The best bit?
 Entry is completely free!

-12. Land's End, Cornwall - Take a drive through the scenic county of Cornwall until you arrive, literally, at the end of the country.
-The rocky coastline is stunning and there's plenty of accommodation in the nearby Penzance if you don't fancy driving back immediately.
+12. Land's End, Cornwall - Take a drive through the scenic county of Cornwall until you arrive, quite literally, at the end of the country.
+The rocky coastline is stunning and there's plenty of accommodation in nearby Penzance if you don't fancy driving back immediately.

 13. Loch Ness, Scotland - The Loch Ness lake in the Scottish Highlands is one of Scotland's most popular sights.
 Just be careful for the monster that allegedly lives there.
 The entire region of the Highlands is stunning and it's worth spending some time travelling along the coast.

 14. Lake Windermere, Lake District - The largest lake in England, Lake Windermere is a popular sight in the Lake District National Park.
 Boating and other water activities are popular here, so it's a great destination if you want to get active on the water!

 15. Hadrian's Wall, Carlisle - The 73-mile-long wall built by the Romans is the largest Roman artifact in Britain and is now a UNESCO World Heritage site.

 16. Eden Project, Cornwall - The Eden Project is a great day out for the family, with huge biodomes that contain exotic plant species as well as a botanical garden containing local plantlife.